patchthecode/patchthecode.github.io/MainTutorial.md

 ---
 * This step is easy.
 Go to your Storyboard and add a `UIView` to it.
 You can also setup your autolayout constrainst for the calendar view at this point.

-  Then, using the same procedure like you did above for the `CellView.xib` diagram above, Set the subclass of this UIView to be `JTAppleCalendarView`.
+  Then, using the very same procedure like you did for the `CellView.xib` diagram above (which shows the 3 steps in red color), set the subclass of this UIView to be `JTAppleCalendarView`.
 Then setup an outlet for it to your viewController.
 I called my outlet `calendarView`.

   If you haven't created your ViewController class yet, do so now.
 I have called my viewController class simply `ViewController`.